The Green Hydrogen

 A word of caution if you are new to the hydrogen world take note that ultimately hydrogen produced by electrolyzing water using green electricity is the the goal we humans must obtain.

 In this video there will be a mention of steam reforming natural gas.
 If the CO2 is captured in this process , called blue hydrogen, that is OK for now.
+Also there is the mention of the gasification of COAL to extract hydrogen.
+This is a BAD IDEA as it’s not sustainable.

 The video above-The Energy & Environmental Research Center at the University of North Dakota